braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/best_practices.md

 ## Sample Use Cases

 There are 3 sample customer use cases provided.
-Each sample has video walkthroughs, code snippets for each demo application, and a look into how content card variables may look and be used in the Braze dashboard:
+Each sample has video walkthroughs, code snippets, and a look into how content card variables may look and be used in the Braze dashboard:
 - [Content Cards As Supplemental Content](#content-cards-as-supplemental-content)
 - [Content Cards in a Message Center](#content-cards-in-a-message-center)
 - [Interactive Content Cards](#interactive-content-cards)